What To Eat During Your Long Runs

 Ultra runner Stephanie Ford shares her decade's worth of knowledge on dialling in nutrition for distance running.

-Runger, lows, hitting the wall, bonking - no matter which way you look at it, nutrition and hydration play a huge role in your training and on race day.
+Runger, lows, hitting the wall, hunger-flat, bonking - no matter which way you look at it, nutrition and hydration play a huge role in your training and on race day.
 What’s more, not knowing how to fuel during your long-distance races isn’t a problem unique to beginners.
 The amazing athletes from Nike’s Breaking2 project all needed to up their nutrition game for their attempt at the 2-hour marathon.

 We don’t all have the backing of huge companies or a lifetime of experience behind us.
 But that shouldn’t stop you from nabbing that next distance goal!
 Here’s what I’ve learned about dialling in my nutrition over the past decade of distance running: